tbroyer/blog.ltgt.net/_posts/2024-01-21-web-component-properties.md

 }
 ```

-I actually started building such a library, mostly as an exercise (and I already learned a lot, most of the above details actually).
-Depending on how things go, I'll probably publish it (if not on NPM, at least on GitHub).
+I actually built such a library, mostly as an exercise (and I already learned a lot, most of the above details actually).
+It's currently not published on NPM but you can find it [on Github](https://github.com/tbroyer/platformer "The Platformer library on GitHub")

 ### With a library {#libraries}